Republican lawmakers bar journalists from statehouse floors

 In Iowa, Republican leaders this year did not issue credentials to journalists to work at press benches on the state Senate floor as they had previously.
 They said the policy change addressed “confusion” because of changing media that now includes blogs and newsletters that identify themselves as the press.

 In Utah, reporters are now being required to ask for permission each time they’d like to interview a lawmaker on the Senate floor or in certain adjacent hallways.
-There and in the Iowa Senate, reporters now must work from a gallery high above the chambers though they can still work from the floor in the House of Representatives.
+There and in the Iowa Senate, reporters now work from a gallery high above the chambers, though they can still access the floor in the House of Representatives.

 Under new rules passed through Utah's Senate and advancing through the House, camera crews will be required to ask for permission to film in certain parts of committee rooms.